 A clean home is one way to have a healthier home.
 Following are some suggestions to keep your home clean.

 Get rid of any old and no longer used items that could be "toxic" including cleaning products, pain cans, thinners, oils, solvents, and stains.
 Do not throw these items into the regular trash.
-These should be disposed of properly so contact your local sanitation department to find out where the hazardous waster drop-off center is located.
+These should be disposed of properly so contact your local sanitation department to find out where the hazardous waste disposal center is located.

 If you have a fireplace with a chimney, have it professionally cleaned to reduce the chances of carbon monoxide exposure.

-Mold can be dangerous and can make people in the household ill and trigger allergic reactions.
+Mold can be dangerous and can make people in the household ill and trigger allergic reactions and neurological problems.
 Clean mold and mildew in bathrooms and other damp areas with a nontoxic cleaning product.

 Make sure all rugs are secure.
 Rugs on bare floors should have on-skid mats underneath them, and old mats should be washed or replaced to ensure they do not slide.
-All bathrooms should have non-skid mats as well.
+All bathrooms and the kitchen should have non-skid mats and rugs as well.

 Keep the kids safe by ensuring outdoor playground equipment such as swing sets and slides are in good shape, and sturdy.
 Make repairs if needed.
 Pay attention to guardrails, protruding bolts, swing rope/chain attachments and other things that could injure children.